 The Subsea 7 Code of Conduct (the Code) is applicable to all personnel working for and on behalf of Subsea 7 globally, including direct employees and agency and contract staff.
-The Code states that: "We expect human rights to be respected and we will not tolerate the use of child labour or forced labour in our worldwide operations or by our business partners."
+The Code sets out our commitment to conducting business fairly and ethically, including by treating our employees, clients, contractors and suppliers fairly and with respect.
+It also provides guidance on how to ensure we uphold our commitments.

-All Subsea 7 direct employees are required to sign up to the Code on joining the business.
+All Subsea 7 direct employees are required to sign up to the Code of Conduct on joining the business.